JesseEsquivel/PKI/Scripts/ReadMe.md

 # Public Key Infrastructure
-A collection of scripts that have come in handy over the years.
+A collection of snips and scripts that have come in handy over the years.